21 must buy best Polish souvenirs

 Inglot products from Poland

-Inglot is a well-known cosmetics brand that originates from Poland.
-It was founded in 1983 by Wojciech Inglot, and its headquarters are located in Przemyśl, Poland.
-Inglot has gained popularity both in Poland and internationally for its high-quality and innovative skin friendly makeup products like Lipstick, Eye Shadow, Foundation and more
+Inglot is a well-known cosmetics brand that originated in Poland.
+It was founded in 1983 by Wojciech Inglot, and its headquarters are in Przemyśl, Poland.
+Inglot has gained popularity both in Poland and internationally for its high-quality and innovative skin-friendly makeup products like Lipstick, Eye Shadow, Foundation and more.

 Polish Craft Beer